robotslacker/slackerdb/README.md

   1. Advanced features
   2. Comprehensive data dictionary access support
 * You can use COPY syntax to quickly import data, compatible with PG's CopyManager.
+*  Provides self-managed data services and API publishing.

-You have multiple ways to connect to our database:
+* You have multiple ways to connect to our database:
 *  Directly connect to the server
 *  Connect through a proxy.
 Based on the proxy, you can connect to multiple servers through one proxy.
 *  Connect through the WEB Service (to be implemented)
 *  Embed the compiled jar package into your own application, so you don't need a separate database service program.
+*  Register a data service and access it through the REST API.

 ## Usage
 ### Build from source:
 ```